heisand/NWN/README.md

 ## Summary of the project
 ### Modifying the wordnet
 A number of changes was made to the original resource:
-- Correction of syntax errors, e.g. mismatches between start and end tags.
+- Correction of syntax errors, e.g. mismatches between start and end tags in the xml-syntax.
 - Removal of proper nouns and multi word expressions, mostly due to problems with parsing the big amount of data when proper nouns and multi words were included.
 - Removal of structural and other errors, e.g. synsets with duplicate occurrences of words.